2020 marked a dramatic shift in how people approach work.

 I genuinely don’t think “wanting to quit” is a person’s natural state.

+Just the opposite, actually.
+People want to work.
 Why?
 It’s built into the fabric of our being.
 Growth, purpose, community, ambition, appreciation, security, satisfaction…you name it.

 And all a successful leader needs to do to keep employees on board is fulfill a few of these basic needs.